-Enhancement-led Institutional Review (ELIR) is an evidence-based method of peer review, meaning that staff and students from other institutions join a team of reviewers to assess what each higher education institution does.
-ELIR results in a judgement and a set of commendations and recommendations relating to the way the institution is securing academic standards and improving the student experience.
+The Enhancement-led Institutional Review (ELIR) method was an enhancement-led evidence-based peer review carried out by QAA Scotland at Scottish higher education institutions.
+The ELIR method resulted in a judgement and a set of commendations and recommendations relating to the way the institution secured academic standards and improved the quality of the student experience.

-At the end of the review visits, the ELIR team produces an Outcome Report, which sets out the threshold judgement, the differentiated commendations and recommendations, and outline information about the nature of the institution.
-They also produce a more detailed Technical Report, which contains the detailed findings from the review and is written primarily for the institution reviewed.
+At the end of each review visit, the ELIR team produced an Outcome Report, which set out the threshold judgement, the differentiated commendations and recommendations, and outline information about the institution.
+They also produced a more detailed Technical Report, containing the detailed findings from the review and written primarily for the institution reviewed.

-We contextualise ELIR reports to the main themes of the review but we structure all Technical Reports to cover five broad areas of institutional activity:
+While we contextualised ELIR reports to the main themes of the review, as established by the review team in conjunction with the institution under review, we structured all Technical Reports to cover five broad areas of institutional activity:

-We also produce Thematic Reports to highlight the findings from a number of ELIRs that we have carried out at different institutions in the same year.
-The individual Technical Reports will provide an evidence base for those Thematic Reports.
+We also produced Thematic Reports to highlight the findings from a number of ELIRs carried out at different institutions.
+The Technical Reports provided an evidence base for these Thematic Reports.

-We have produced an ELIR 4 Knowledge Base that includes the content of all 18 Technical Reports published 2018-2022.
-The Knowledge Base is in the form of an Excel spreadsheet and can be used in any one of three ways: by filtering, by searching or by using the summary table.
+We produced an ELIR 4 Knowledge Base that includes the content of all 18 Technical Reports published between 2018-22.
+This Knowledge Base is an Excel spreadsheet and can be used by filtering, searching or using the summary table.

 This helpful resource allows users to interrogate rich information from reviews of Scottish institutions, and to identify areas of good practice across a wide range of themes.

 The ELIR method drew on a range of reference points.
 Some are UK-wide, such as the UK Quality Code for Higher Education, and others are specific to Scotland, for example the Enhancement Themes or outcomes of Focus On projects.
 Other reference points were specific to the individual institution and were agreed on a case-by-case basis.